 Participants at all playdown competitions shall be permitted to wear the advertising of their team sponsor(s), provided that such advertising is in good taste and does not conflict with Curl BC sponsors.
-Matching Jackets with surname on the back must be warn at all BC Championships.
-Specific guidelines within the 2022-23 competitors guide for all events will detail team attire.
+Matching Jackets must be worn at all BC Championships.
+Specific guidelines within the 2023-24 competitors guide for all events will detail team attire.
 Curl BC crests (if provided) must be affixed to the upper left arm or upper left chest of the outer garment of each member of a team, in the same position for all members of the team.
 BC Championship sponsors' crests (if provided) are to be affixed to the upper right chest of the outer garment of the team uniform.
 Team sponsor advertising should not be placed in these locations and cannot be in conflict with Curl BC's sponsor categories who have exclusivity (Best Western, Belair Direct, Kruger, Connect Hearing, and Original 16), unless approve by the Curl BC CEO.